Co-founders

 For Investors

 Investors have seen cofounder departures before.
-What scares them isn't the departure itself — it's chaos, ambiguity, and the sense that no one is in control.
+What scares them is chaos, ambiguity, and the sense that no one is in control.
 Reach out to investors jointly with your cofounder if possible.
 Present a clear plan:

 • Why you're leaving (keep it professional and brief)